Luzerne County Courthouse

 Related Video

-The use of propane or gas stoves, charcoal briquette grills or tobacco in any form is not covered under the state act.
+The use of propane or gas stoves, charcoal briquette grills or tobacco in any form is not covered under the state act and is permitted under careful observation.

 Campfires in campgrounds are allowed in fire rings that confine and contain the campfire if all flammable materials have been removed within a 5-foot radius.